dalesgit/zettelkasten/20c - remember Wm McNamara.md

 – [Father William McNamara](https://citydesert.wordpress.com/2013/03/29/father-william-mcnamara-controversial-earthy-mysticism-hermit/)

 In some ways, I suppose I have been trying to listen to his teaching, to his words, ever since.
 Trying to make them real in my life.
-Such is the impact of a profit when one listens with prophetic ears and heart.
+Such is the impact of a prophet when one listens with prophetic ears and heart.